Sarakaunciv/Domination-10/README.md

   - buff buildings and national wonders
 - Improvement "The Village"

-WARNING: if AI got these 2 nations they will have access to cheats
+WARNING: if AI got Ventus they will become Unstoppable

 Difficulty